Project FLEX-MEDIATION

 Variability of renewable energies and intermediation with end users

-Gilles Debizet, Senior Lecturer, Université Grenoble Alpes
+Gilles Debizet, Professor, Université Grenoble Alpes

 Keywords: Energy communities, regulation, flexibilities, self-generation, resilience, justice